leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/color/mix.rst

 Contrast Enhancement
 --------------------

-Here is a small map showing the effects of two other common uses for the RGB Curve:
+Here is a small node tree showing the effects of two other common uses for the RGB Curve:
 *Darken* and *Contrast Enhancement*.
 You can see the effect each curve has independently, and the combined effect when they are *mixed* equally.